Eviction Protections & Notice Requirements in Saudi Arabia

 • Your landlord has asked you to leave the property.

-• You have received a formal eviction notice or court papers.
+• You have received a formal eviction notice or Enforcement Court papers.

 • Your landlord is trying to force you out without a court order.

-• Read any notice carefully — check whether it cites a valid legal reason.
+• Read any notice carefully — check whether it cites a valid legal ground and matches what your Ejar contract allows.

 • If eviction is ordered by the court, comply with the deadline to avoid forced removal by authorities.

-• If your landlord changes locks or cuts utilities without a court order, report it to the police and the Enforcement Court.
+• If your landlord changes locks or cuts utilities without a court order, report it to the police (call 911) and file a complaint through Najiz to the Enforcement Court.

 What should you NOT do?

-• Do not ignore eviction notices or court summons — failure to respond means you lose by default.
+• Do not ignore eviction notices or Najiz notifications — failure to respond means the court will rule in the landlord's favour by default.

-• Do not stop paying rent during an eviction dispute unless the court orders otherwise.
+• Do not stop paying rent during an eviction dispute unless the court orders otherwise — non-payment strengthens the landlord's case.

-• Do not damage the property in response to an eviction — this can lead to criminal charges.
+• Do not damage the property in response to an eviction — this can lead to criminal charges and compensation claims against you.

 You came here to know your rights — help someone else know theirs.